zceceal/comp0034-wk5/activity_authentication.md

   authorisation in another app (for example in coursework 2).
 This is a more sophisticated way to structure Flask rather than more sophisticated authentication.
 - investigate extending the authorisation process to allow for different roles (e.g. user, administrator).
-- investigate multi-factor authentication (possibly too much work as you'd need to handle emails or some other authentication mechanism).
+- investigate multi-factor authentication (possibly too much effort as you'd need to handle emails or some other authentication mechanism).